 \section{Towards single-cell data analysis}

 The cellular heterogeneity of complex sample mixtures pose challenges and also opportunities for precision medicine and survival prediction.
-For example, \cite{Zhou2019} showed that tumor microenvironment-related gene expression signatures do not only accurately predict the survival among colon cancer patients, but also serve as biomarkers for identifying patients who could potentially benefit from adjuvant chemotherapy. scRNA-seq technologies provide an unprecedented opportunity for dissecting the interplay between the cancer cells and the associated tumor microenvironment, and the produced high-dimensional data should also augment existing survival modelling approaches.
-The emerging single-cell atlas will provide a detailed and quantitative overview of tissue composition and organization, and advance both biomedical research and clinical practice \citep{Elmentaite2022}.
+For example, \cite{Zhou2019} showed that tumor microenvironment-related gene expression signatures do not only accurately predict the survival among colon cancer patients, but also serve as biomarkers for identifying patients who could potentially benefit from adjuvant chemotherapy.
+Single-cell technologies provide an unprecedented opportunity for dissecting the interplay between the cancer cells and the associated tumor microenvironment, and the produced high-dimensional data should also augment existing survival modeling approaches.
+The emerging single-cell atlases are providing a detailed and quantitative overview of tissue composition and organization, and will advance both biomedical research and clinical practice \citep{Elmentaite2022}.